ccsc-journal/ccsc-editor/docs/editors.md

 There are two important dates for journal publication:
 - __EDITOR_DUE__ is the deadline for a regional editor to send all publishable items to the journal editor.
-It can be as late as __one month__ before the conference date.
 Please confirm this deadline date with the journal editor.
 - __AUTHOR_DUE__ is the deadline for authors to send their finished manuscript and copyright release form to the regional editor.
 Usually, a regional editor set this date with input from the conference committee.
 It is recommended that